RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/MultistageRosettaScripts.md

 Traditional Rosetta Scripts does not have a built-in interface that allows the user to filter trajectories based on their global ranking.
-Traditional Rosetta Scripts relies on predetermined filtration cutoffs.
+It instead relies on predetermined filtration cutoffs.
-It is often difficult to predict the correct cutoff to use without first running the script, so these filter cutoffs tend to be conservative in practice.
+Predicting the correct cutoff to use without first running the script can be difficult, so these filter cutoffs tend to be conservative in practice.
 Multistage Rosetta Scripts (M.R.S.) allows you to filter after each "stage" based on a trajectory's global rank using the metric of your choice.